kodexa-ai/extension-pack-template/README.md

 The template serves as a base for building custom extension packs to be deployed on the Kodexa Platform.

+## Create a new repository using this template
+Fill in the requested info and click Create repository from template.

-## Clone the repository, then update the project with your specific values:
+## Update the project with your specific values:
 * Replace all instances of demo_extension with the true name of your module:
 > * environment name in environment.yml
 > * module name (name of folder)